Chintesh/Chintesh/README.md

 # Hi there, I'm Chintesh 👋

 I'm a seasoned Senior Lead WordPress Developer with a passion for building robust and scalable solutions on the WordPress platform.
-With [X] years of experience, I specialize in delivering high-quality WordPress projects that meet client objectives and exceed expectations.
+With 7 years of experience, I specialize in delivering high-quality WordPress projects that meet client objectives and exceed expectations.

 ## 🔧 Technologies & Tools